 July 1, 2013

 Sarajevo, the capital of Bosnia- Herecegovina, is the largest city in Bosnia (population of 300,000+) located near the center of the country.
 It is a beautiful, richly diverse city with a deep, important history in the region.
 The city was attacked in mid-1992 and was under siege from that time until the end of the war - making it the longest siege in Europe since WW II.
 The school where we hold this Friendship Camp is a rare (possibly unique) model of diversity in Bosnia, with Serb, Croat, Bosniak (Muslim) AND Roma (gypsy) children, as well as a number of children from our dear friends at “Joy of Life” program for children with disabilities.
 This is a trend that we want to support and encourage as much as possible.
 The children and teachers at this camp have a truly wonderful spirit.
-We’re so excited to be returning to this school for a 5th year!
+We returned to this school for a 6th year!

 Thank you so much for your support of this vital, life-giving ministry!